How can I connect my file gateway's NFS file share to my Windows Server?

 I created a file gateway on AWS Storage Gateway.
 My file gateway uses VMware ESXi as the host platform.
-How can I connect a Network File System (NFS) file share to my Windows Server 2016 client?
+I want to connect a Network File System (NFS) file share to my Windows Server 2016 client.

-Important: These steps are specific to environments running in AWS, such as environments that use Amazon Elastic Compute Cloud (Amazon EC2) instances or on-premises servers that are connected to AWS.
+Important: These steps are specific to environments running in AWS, such as those that use Amazon Elastic Compute Cloud (Amazon EC2) instances.
+This also includes on-premises servers that are connected to AWS.

 Create the file share

 - From the list of gateways, select your file gateway.
 Then, choose Create file share.

 - For Amazon S3 location, choose either the Amazon Simple Storage Service (Amazon S3) bucket name, S3 access point, or S3 access point alias.
 Then, provide the corresponding name.